haberdashPI/terminal-polyglot/README.md

 # Terminal Polyglot

-This extension provides a set of commands for sending text to a terminal specific to the programming language of the current file (or code fence).
+This extension provides a set of commands for sending text to an integrated terminal specific to the programming language of the current file (or code fence).
 It associates each file with a language-specific terminal instance: any command you issue through the extension is sent to that terminal.